gameeapp/gamee-contest-2017/Readme.md

 Then use configured dev tools.
 Open terminal and use

 ```
+npm install
 npm run dev
 ```

-to run the project and automatic builds.
+to install external modules and run the project and automatic builds.
 The game will be published on your ```http://localhost:3000```.
 Pass this link to our [public emulator](http://emulator.gameeapp.com/).

-Then search our github page to understand how to fix the implementation.
+Then search our [github wiki](https://github.com/gameeapp/gamee-js/wiki) to understand how to fix the implementation.

 Good luck!